How Much Does it Cost to Epoxy a Garage Floor?

 Epoxy garage floor cost is $2.50 to $9.00 per square foot.
 The average epoxy flooring cost is $6.55 per square foot or about $3,050 for a two-car garage.
 This cost includes acid etching of the concrete, two coats of material and decorative flakes.

+The headline rate of $2.50 to $9.00 per sq/ft is a wide range that represents the lowest and highest prices you can expect to pay.
 Additional coats and repairs contribute to a higher cost.
 If this amount already seems above your budget then there are some cheaper garage floor paint options, although you won’t get nearly the same durability and longevity.

 You might also want to check out our post about the many other garage flooring options.